Hallur20/AlgorithmAssignment3/ReadMe.md

 ```
 <h1>Algorithm choice</h1>
 <p>We decided to use the "max heap sort" to start with, because it is the fastest way to sort an non-unique list.
 However
   under the development we ran into some challenges as for example: swapping and finding the parent (we fixed it later but not fully, and this is where we decided to give did not continued developing the "max heap sort" algorithm).
-That was the reason we moved on to the "insertition-sort" instead, which was the next fastest algorithm in a non-unique list.
+That was the reason we moved on to the <a href="https://github.com/Hallur20/AlgorithmAssignment3/blob/master/NotPrioritisingPassengerArrayQueue.java">insertitionSort</a> instead, which was the next fastest algorithm in a non-unique list.
   </p>

   <h1>Setup</h1>